kennethormandy/eventuell/README.md

 ## Contributing

 Thanks for considering contributing!
-There’s information about how to [get started with Default here](CONTRIBUTING.md).
+There’s information about how to [get started with Eventuell here](CONTRIBUTING.md).

 ## License